 Register A Domain & Every Single Social Media Account With Your New Music Name

 This should be your first move.
 Before you do anything else, make a new email with the new name.
-Then, register yourself on Facebook, Twitter, Instagram, Vine, Snapchat, Google+, and any other social media sites you can think of.
+Then, register yourself on Facebook, Twitter, Spotify, Instagram, Snapchat, and any other social media sites you can think of.

-It doesn’t matter if you’re not going to use Vine or Google+, you should own them – just in case!
+It doesn’t matter if you’re not planning to use a couple of those platforms, you should own them – just in case!
 It doesn’t cost anything, so you might as well eliminate the possibility of somebody impersonating you.